 Episode 4 – Terry and Michael talk with Rick Lawrence about being Shrewd and how his counsel helped Terry stay with it.
 (This episode was recorded in 2016) Connect with Rick on Twitter.

 Episode 6 – Helen Lee served as editor for THE SELF-AWARE LEADER.
-Terry and Helen talk about the editor's role in helping authors (and leaders) find their “voice.”
+Terry and Helen discuss the editor’s role in helping authors (and leaders) find their “voice.”
 You can connect with Helen at her website or on Twitter.